Zeioth/heirline-components.nvim/README.md

 ## Roadmap
 * We are in process of documenting the components in the wiki and readme, this should take a few days, so please be patient.
+* Adding a Index at the top, would make easier for users to navigate the readme.
 * Since we are giving users the ability to customize icons, we should remove the icons we are not actually using, to make it less confusing.
 * Adding images would make easier to understand what every component does.